pilotmoon/PopClip-Extensions/source-contrib/Mastodon.popclipext/Readme.md

 ## Description

-This [PopClip](https://pilotmoon.com/popclip/) extension defines a single actions The action appears only if the input text looks liuke an ActivityPub account, such as `@feditips@mstdn.social` (with or without the preceding `@`).
+This [PopClip](https://pilotmoon.com/popclip/) extension defines a single action.
+The action appears only if the input text looks like an ActivityPub account, such as `@feditips@mstdn.social` (with or without the preceding `@`).
 The action will attempt to follow the account on the configured Mastodon instance.